gayeongpark/gayeongpark.github.io/_posts/2024-04-29-General-Concept.md

 dynamic_typing(10) # 10 is the first value dynamic_typing recognize as an argument
 ```

-The type of a variable is determined at runtime and can change as the program executes.
+The type of this argument value is determined at runtime and can change as the program executes.

 ### Type conversion(type casting)

-Type conversion is the process of converting a variable from one type to another. (convert the data type by assigning data type to the new variable)
+Type conversion is the process of converting the type of a variable from one to another by assigning new data type to the new variable

 - Implicit conversion: This happens when the programming language **automatically converts** a type to another to perform some operation.
 - Explicit conversion: This requires the programmer to **write code specifying the conversion**.